 (1) An appointed member of the Superannuation Board who proposes to be absent from a meeting of the Superannuation Board may, in writing, nominate an appointed alternate member of the Superannuation Board to attend that meeting in his place and the alternate member so nominated is entitled to attend that meeting.

-(2) If an appointed member of the Superannuation Board is absent from a meeting of the Superannuation Board and does not make a nomination under subclause (1) the Authority may nominate an appointed alternate member of the Superannuation Board to attend that meeting and the alternate member so nominated is entitled to attend that meeting.
+(2) If an appointed member of the Superannuation Board is absent from a meeting of the Superannuation Board and does not make a nomination under subclause (1) the FES Commissioner may nominate an appointed alternate member of the Superannuation Board to attend that meeting and the alternate member so nominated is entitled to attend that meeting.

-(3) If for any reason an appointed member of the Superannuation Board vacates his office before the expiry of the period for which he was appointed, the Authority may nominate an appointed alternate member of the Superannuation Board to attend meetings of the Superannuation Board and the alternate member so nominated is, until the vacancy is filled, entitled to receive notice of and attend every meeting of the Superannuation Board.
+(3) If for any reason an appointed member of the Superannuation Board vacates his office before the expiry of the period for which he was appointed, the FES Commissioner may nominate an appointed alternate member of the Superannuation Board to attend meetings of the Superannuation Board and the alternate member so nominated is, until the vacancy is filled, entitled to receive notice of and attend every meeting of the Superannuation Board.

 (4) An elected member who proposes to be absent from a meeting of the Superannuation Board may, in writing, nominate an elected alternate member to attend that meeting in his or her place and the alternate member so nominated is entitled to attend that meeting.